Comparisons12 min read

 Both hosts deliver the essentials: SSL, CDN, WordPress support, email hosting.
 Where they diverge is in the details.

 Namecheap's 100% uptime SLA is notable — independent monitoring consistently logs their shared hosting uptime above 99.95%.
-Bluehost averages around 99.97% by some measures, which is strong, but their SLA language is softer and less specific about compensation.
+Bluehost averages around 99.97% by some measures, which is strong, but their SLA language is softer and less specific about actual compensation if something goes wrong.

-Bluehost's WordPress integration runs deeper: automatic core updates, malware scanning on upper plans, and a dedicated WordPress customer support line are real differentiators for WP-heavy users.
+Bluehost's WordPress integration runs deeper: automatic core updates, malware scanning on upper plans, and a dedicated WordPress customer support line are real advantages for serious WP users.
+But is that really enough to justify the pricing premium?
+That's the real question.

 Winner: Tie (honestly depends on what "core" means to you)